 - Maintenance (get a phone number)

-Ensure you are familiar with the cancellation policy before booking.
+Ensure you be aware of the cancellation policy prior to booking.
 You will probably be offered trip insurance.
-Trip insurance defends the renter against emergencies and weather events, It provides peace of mind should catastrophe strike.
+Trip insurance shields the renter against emergency situations and weather events, It gives you comfort should catastrophe strike.

 During your Stay